Devrana05/Supervised-Learning-Minor-Project/README.md

 ---

 ## Usage

+> **Note:** GitHub may not render the `.ipynb` file correctly.
+To view and run the notebook, please clone the repo and open it locally in Jupyter Notebook, or upload it to [Google Colab](https://colab.research.google.com/).In case, you want to see it on github, I have uploaded the Code in the md file.

 1. Clone the repository.
 2. Obtain `loan_approval_data.csv` and place it in the project root (not included — see Dataset section).